What is Science Communication in 2026? Bridging Research and Society

 - Content Creators: YouTubers, podcasters, and social media influencers who specialize in science-related content for digital audiences.

 A common misconception is that only PhD-level researchers can effectively communicate science.
 However, individuals with strong communication skills and a genuine passion for making science accessible can excel, regardless of their specific academic background.
+Organizations like the National Association of Science Writers (NASW) offer resources and community for professionals across these varied roles.

 Models and Methods: How Is Science Communicated?

 Over the years, various models have emerged to describe science communication, evolving from a simple ‘deficit model’ (where the public lacks knowledge and scientists provide it) to more interactive and participatory approaches.
-As of 2026, the emphasis is strongly on dialogue and co-creation.

 Key methods employed include: